Keith Christiansen (art historian): 2020 controversy

 Christiansen had uploaded a picture of a pen and ink drawing by the archaeologist Alexandre Lenoir (1769–1831) of his efforts to try to save monuments during the French Revolution and had the caption "Alexandre Lenoir battling the revolutionary zealots bent on destroying the royal tombs in Saint Denis.
 How many great works of art have been lost to the desire to rid ourselves of a past of which we don’t approve"...

 Publications

-Christiansen is the co-author with Judith Makn of Orazio and Artemisia Gentileschi (2001) from the Met Publications.
+Christiansen is the co-author with Judith W. Mann of Orazio and Artemisia Gentileschi (2001) from the Met Publications.

 Christiansen edited From Filippo Lippi to Piero della Francesca: Fra Carnevale and the Making of a Renaissance Master (Met publications 2005) as well as contributing an essay to the volume.